Jonghyun-Yun/procmod/docs/content/draft/_index.md

 %Advances in technology have expanded opportunities for educational measurement through changes to item design, item delivery and data collection.
 Some examples include simulation-, scenario-, and game-based assessment and learning environments.

 The NAEP computerized testing format provides an interactive environment for students.
 Students can choose among a set of available actions and take one or more steps to finish a task.
-All student actions are automatically recorded in system log (Kerr, Chung, \\& Iseli, 2011), which can be used %immediately for providing instant feedback to students for diagnostic and scoring purposes (DiCerbo \\& Behrens, 2014).
+All student actions are automatically recorded in system log (Kerr, Chung, \\& Iseli, 2011), which can be used immediately for providing instant feedback to students for diagnostic and scoring purposes (DiCerbo \\& Behrens, 2014).